dtcenter/MET/met/docs/Users_Guide/tc-stat.rst

 version      = "VN.N";

-The configuration options listed above are common to many MET tools and are described in Section [subsec:IO_MET-TC-Config-Options].
+The configuration options listed above are common to many MET tools and are described in Section :ref:`Data IO MET-TC Configuration File Options`.

 Note that the options specified in the first section of the configuration file, prior to the job list, will be applied to every job specified in the joblist.
 However, if an individual job specifies an option listed above, it will be applied to that job.
 For example, if model = [ "GFSI", "LGEM", "DSHP" ]; is set at the top, but the job in the joblist sets the -model option to "LGEM", that job will only run using the LGEM model data.